-The CDNC IDN Table (version 2015) has 17561 Hani/Hanzi characters, all included in CGP Repertoire.
+The CDNC IDN Table (version 2015) has 19,561 Hani/Hanzi characters, all included in CGP Repertoire.

-The dotAsia IDN Table (version 1.1) has 19683 Hani Chartres, all included in CGP Repertoire.
+The dotAsia IDN Table (version 1.1) has 19,683 Hani characters, all included in CGP Repertoire.

-The TGSCC provided 10986 Hani/Hanzi characters to CGP Repertoire, including 7846 general standard characters and related 3140 variant characters in comparison table/对照表.
+The TGSCC provided 10,986 Hani/Hanzi characters to CGP Repertoire, including 7846 general standard characters and related 3140 variant characters in comparison table/对照表.

 Figure 7：Source of CGP repertoire

-The JGP repertoire (version 201703, Appendix C) has 6358 Hani/Kanji characters.
-6253 are overlapped characters in the CGP R3 repertoire.
-CGP will treat the other 105 as Japanese UNIQUE Kanji characters and will not seek to import any of them into the CGP repertoire.
-The JGP agreed to follow the CGP variant mappings of the overlapping 6267 characters as illustrated in Section 6.2.5.
+The JGP repertoire (version 201703, Appendix B) has 6358 Hani/Kanji characters.
+6216 are overlapped characters in the CGP R2 repertoire.
+CGP will treat the other 142 as Japanese UNIQUE Hani/Kanji characters and will not seek to import any of them into the CGP repertoire.
+The JGP agreed to follow the CGP variant mappings of the overlapping 6216 characters as illustrated in Section 6.2.5.

-The KGP repertoire (version 201703, Appendix D) has 4758 Hani/Hanja characters.
-4749 are overlapping characters in the CGP R3 repertoire.
+The KGP repertoire (version 201703, Appendix C) has 4758 Hani/Hanja characters.
+4744 are overlapping characters in the CGP R2 repertoire.
 The KGP agreed to follow the CGP variant mappings of the overlapping 4749 characters as illustrated in Section 6.2.5.

 Figure 8：Source of CGP repertoire

-CGP provides the detailed source information of every character in the repertoire in Appendix B.
+CGP provides the detailed source information of every character in the repertoire in Appendix A.

 Attempt to limit the size of the repertoire